kmcintyre/Snapyelp/README.md

 * Worst first, but still non-pollutive to opentable environment.

 The goal is to demo to the team a 1-button reservation generator.

-The fulfillment of which will be provided via a series of automated steps via a browser.
+Provided via a series of automated steps via a browser on the back-end.
 In opentable system a user booking a table must 1) be logged in 2) select an metro area or "mn" parameter before conducting a "find" and "reserve".
 At a minimum the service must be able to perform those tasks as a series.
 The end-product being a opentable reservation id.

 #### Assumptions